Wolica, Warsaw: History

-During the German occupation of Poland in the Second World War, in Wolica were stationed German soldiers.
+During the occupation of Poland in the Second World War, German soldiers were stationed in Wolica.

-In 1948, there was opened the bus line no. 104, connecting Wolica with the Southern Bus Station.
+In 1948, a bus line no. 104, connecting Wolica with the Southern Bus Station in Mokotów was opened.
 It ended with a turning loop at Nowoursynowska Street.
 In 1949, the village was connected to the electric network.
-On 14 May 1951, it was incorporated into the city of Warsaw.
-In 1956, the portion of Wolica farmlands became property of the Warsaw University of Life Sciences, which organised there a test field.
-In the 1950s, in the village was also founded the Kolejarz Wolica association football club.
+Wolica was incorporated into the city of Warsaw on 14 May 1951.
+In 1956, a portion of its farmlands became property of the Warsaw University of Life Sciences, which organised there a test field for its experiments.
+In the 1950s, Kolejarz Wolica association football club was also founded in the village.
 In the 1960s, the construction of new housing buildings in the village was forbidden.

-Wolica became part of an area where between 1976 and 1981, was constructed the neighbourhood of Na Skraju, consisting of the high-rise multifamily housing.
-The land was acquired by the government with small compensation.
-In the 1990s there were also build villas.
+In the 1960s, the construction of new housing buildings in Wolica was forbidden.
+A portion of its farmlands were seized by the government from the local owners, for the construction of the housing estate of Na Skraju, between 1976 and 1981.
+The owners received a small financial compensation.
+In the early 1970s, it was 3 zloties per one square metre.
 In 1990, the bus line no. 104 was rerouted away from Wolica, via Rosoła Street to Kabaty, end eventually discontinued in 1993.
+Since the 1990s, new villas and terraced multi-family houses have been built among the old residential and farm buildings of Wolica.